polymer-dart/polymerize/README.md

    - automatic getter and setter (no explicit notify for first level properties)
    - **NO** Annotations required to expose properties
    - **NO** Annotations required to expose methods
+ - seamless integration with widely used js tools like `bower`

 ## Disclaimer

 Actually this tool will now work only for Linux.
 To be used on macosx should be only a matter of changing some builtin path and this will be fixed very soon.

-Bazel doesn't work on windows system for now (it depends too much un `bash` to be able to work there) so... sorry guys.
+Bazel doesn't work on windows system for now because dart `dev_compiler` is not ready for windows, so... sorry guys.

 ## Install